-- a.
+a.
 An SOP will be present on all ranges/training areas.
-The responsible unit for each range/training area will write SOPs and update them, as necessary and forward copies of the SOPs to Range Operations and DPTMS.
-SOPs will outline the operation, safety and environmental restrictions, and procedures for each range/training area.
-SOPs must be approved by the RO, DPTMS, and the Garrison Commander or the school commandants prior to implementation. - b.
+The responsible unit for each range/training area will write SOPs and update them, as necessary and forward copies of the SOPs to Range Operations and DPTMS for review prior to signing.
+SOPs will outline the operation, safety, and environmental restrictions, and procedures for each range/training area.
+SOPs must be approved by the appropriate level commander prior to implementation.

+b.
 Risk Management is required for each range and training area.
 The CG, MSCoE, has delegated approval authority for extreme high-risk to general officer commandants and high-risk training events at the BDE CDRs per FLW 385-10.
 Responsible units will conduct risk management IAW FLW Regulation 385-10.
 Requests for safety waivers will be submitted IAW paragraph 1-6 of this regulation.